chalmersplasmatheory/DREAM/README.md

-*If you're trying to install DREAM on a cluster which has previously been used to run DREAM, have a look in the [setup](https://github.com/chalmersplasmatheory/DREAM/tree/master/setup) directory to see a build script is already available.*
+*If you're trying to install DREAM on a cluster which has previously been used to run DREAM, have a look in the [setup](https://github.com/chalmersplasmatheory/DREAM/tree/master/setup) directory to see if a build script is already available.*

 To compile DREAM, go to the root DREAM directory and run the following commands:
 ```bash